INSEEC School of Business and Economics: Second Grande Ecole academic year (equivalent to the first year of a European Master's degree)

-Third academic year
+Third Grande Ecole academic year (equivalent to the second and last year of a European Master's degree)

 During this third and last year, students who remained in France have a strong academic focus on their major during the first semester.
 During this same semester, Professor-Researchers from their respective INSEEC laboratories will teach quantitive and qualitative tools for research-purposes, in order to prepare students in advance for their Grande Ecole Master's Thesis; before the start of the second semester, during which students will carry out their last compulsory internship.
 At the end of the INSEEC Grande Ecole curriculum, students must have carried out a minimum of 11 months of compulsory internship (with an average of 11,82 months during the academic years 2017 and 2020) and a maximum of 41 months; and must have spent at least 6 months abroad, without exceeding a maximum of 41 months either.

 The third Grande Ecole academic year is also the main year (but not the only one) for Erasmus exchanges, semesters abroad and Double-Master's Degrees with partner universities.

 Since 2007, during the third academic year, the Crisis Management Night takes place, during which students are trained to react to crisis situations.
 Students will come to the School's campus at 10pm and until dawn will have to form groups in order to solve problems, following pre-defined scenarios prepared by the faculty.
 Changes to the scenario happen every hour and students must provide deliverables throughout the night, as per defined milestones.
 Students studying abroad from a partner university are exempted from this programme.
 Students from other Higher Education Institutions, such as the student magistrates from the Bordeaux National School for the Judiciary (in French: Ecole National de la Magistrature) are invited to the Crisis Night.

 Along those lines, as part of the main final examinations at INSEEC, a Viva Voce, in French: Grand Oral (often abbreviated as: Grand O) must be taken in order to complete graduation, during which every students will randomly be attributed a subject to present and defend in front of a jury.
 Many Grandes Ecoles use Grande Oral as part of their selective examinations or final examinations.